New Jersey CHIP: Children's Health Insurance Program

 Unlike most states, New Jersey does not operate a separate CHIP program under a different name.
 Both Medicaid-funded and CHIP-funded children's coverage flows through NJ FamilyCare — one program, one application, one insurance card.
 The program determines behind the scenes whether federal Medicaid or CHIP dollars fund your child's coverage.
 You don't need to know the difference to apply.

-Children are citizens or qualifying immigrants, live in New Jersey, and have household income below 355% FPL.
+Children can qualify regardless of their immigration status, live in New Jersey, and have household income at or below 355% FPL.
 No asset test applies.

 Income tiers and premium structure